Quartic surface, its bitangents and rational points: Introduction

-As mentioned at the beginning, the set of bitangents to $X$ is naturally endowed with the structure of an algebraic surface $S$.
-Theorem [B] consists in proving the finiteness of the rational points on such a surface $S$, for every number field.
-The proof goes as follows.
-First by Chevalley-Weil Theorem (see e.g. \cite{CZ-Hilb} for a discussion and alternative formulations) proving the finiteness of rational points on $S$ is tantamount to show it for the \'etale double cover $S_X\to S$ realised by the Hilbert scheme of lines $S_X$ of the quartic double solid $Q\to\mP^3$ branched on $X$.
-It is known that if $X$ is general, the Albanese morphism $\alpha\colon S_X\to {\rm{Alb}}(S_X)$ is a closed immersion; see: Theorem \ref{collino} below.
-Hence the degeneracy follows from Faltings' Theorem, see: \cite{Fal}; it remains to exclude the existence of elliptic curves inside $S_X$; this is the content of our Theorem \ref{noncisono}.
+The proof of Theorem~\ref{Th:B} goes as follows.
+First by Chevalley--Weil Theorem (see \emph{e.g.} \cite{CZ-Hilb} for a discussion and alternative formulations) proving the finiteness of rational points on $S$ is tantamount to show it for the \'etale double cover $S_X\to S$ realised by the Hilbert scheme of lines $S_X$ of the quartic double solid $Q\to\mP^3$ branched on $X$.
+The geometry of $S$ and $S_X$ has been the object of thorough investigations by M. Welters \cite{W} and Tikhomirov \cite{T}, which will be used in the present paper, together with some results from our recent work \cite{CoZu}.
+In particular, by a theorem of Welters it follows that the irregularity of $S_X$ equals ten, in particular it exceeds the dimension of $S_X$.
+This is sufficient to deduce, \emph{via} a theorem of Faltings (see \cite[Theorem~1]{Fal}), the degeneracy of rational points on $S_X$.
+It remains to exclude possible infinite families contained in curves of genus $\leq 1$, and this is done \emph{via} our Theorem~\ref{Th:C}.

-We think interesting to point out the reader that, to our knowledge, surfaces $S$, so constructed from a quartic surface with Picard number one, might be the first instance of surfaces having vanishing irregularity for which the finiteness of rational points, over every number field, is proved.

-We end by noticing that the hypothesis on the Picard number of $X$ being equal to one cannot be omitted.
-Indeed we have the following example of a smooth quartic admitting infinitely many bitangents defined over $\mathcal{Q}$:
+We end by noticing that the hypothesis on the Picard number of $X$ being equal to one cannot be omitted from Theorem~\ref{Th:B}.
+Indeed we found the following example of a smooth quartic admitting infinitely many bitangents defined over $\mathbb{Q}$.

-{\bf Example}: {\it Let $X\subset\mP^3$ be the smooth quartic surface of equation
+\begin{example} Let $X\subset\mP^3$ be the smooth quartic surface of equation

 Then for every point $(s_0:s_1)\in\mP^1$, the line of equation